bruinquants/intro-to-algotrading-workshop/README.md

 1 share of Apple now in your portfolio.
 The order might not fill immediately if you place the order outside of market hours.

-This should be everything we need right now.

 ### Getting historical data

 Fetching historical data is slightly inconvenient in Alpaca since it operates on the older v1 API, so we lose some nice functionality from the requests module.
 The functions ```get_historical_data``` and ```make_dataframe``` serve all of our desires to get historical data, quickly benchmark ideas, and run basic backtests.

+This should be everything we need right now

+Important note: make sure to remove your API keys from the ```config.py``` file before pushing.
+You don't really want that stuff floating around on the internet.

 ### Websocket streaming for live data